 To apply for a place at this school in the normal admission round2, you must complete a Common Application Form available from the local authority in which you live.
 You are also requested to complete the Supplementary Information Form attached to this policy if you wish to apply under oversubscription criteria 2 to 3 or 5 to 7.
-The Supplementary Information Form should be returned in person to Mrs S Hutton, Headteacher's PA at St Gregory's Catholic High School, Cromwell Avenue, Warrington, WA5 1HG by 31st October 2025.
+The Supplementary Information Form should be returned in person to Mrs M Small (Admin Manager) at St Gregory's Catholic High School, Cromwell Avenue, Warrington, WA5 1HG by 31st October 2025.